SISCHM/KGChat/README.md

 - Solution:
   - Ensure the event log is in .xes format.
   - Check that the .xes file is not corrupt and is properly formatted.

 #### Issue 2:  Application crashes when generating subgraphs
 - Description: The application becomes unresponsive or crashes during the generation of subgraphs.
 - Solution:
   - Ensure your system meets the minimum requirements and has sufficient memory.
   - Reduce the number of selected columns to minimize processing load.
   - Try using a smaller event log.

 #### Issue 3:  API Key Not Found
-    - Description: Receiving an error that the OpenAI or Huggingface API key is not found
+- Description: Receiving an error that the OpenAI or Huggingface API key is not found.
+- Solution:
-    - Solution: Ensure that your API keys are correctly placed in the respective files located in ´webapp/src/utils/´
+  - Ensure that your API keys are correctly placed in the respective files located in ´webapp/src/utils/´.
   - For OpenAI, use ´OPENAI_API_KEY.txt´.
   - For Huggingface, use ´HUGGINGFACE_TOKEN.txt´.

-#### Issue 4: Insufficient API Balance
+#### Issue 2:  Insufficient API Balance
 - Description : Receiving an error indicating that the API request failed due to insufficient balance.
 - Solution:
-        -Ensure that your OpenAI API balance is topped up
+   - Ensure that your OpenAI API balance is topped up

 ### System Errors

 #### Error: "This model's maximum length is 16385 tokens.
 However, you requested XXXXX tokens"
 - Description: This error occurs when the combined length of the prompt and the expected response exceeds the model's limit.
 - Solution:
   - Shorten the questions or context provided.
   - Summarize previous interactions to fit within the token limit.
   - Ensure that the maximum tokens for responses are set appropriately
   - Start a new conversation.

 ### Installing the dependencies